olcf/olcf-user-docs/systems/frontier_user_guide.rst

     srun ...
     cp my_output_file $PROJWORK/abc123/RunData/Output.456

-In the script, Slurm directives are preceded by ``#SBATCH``, making them appear as somments to the shell.
+In the script, Slurm directives are preceded by ``#SBATCH``, making them appear as comments to the shell.
 Slurm looks for these directives through the first non-comment, non-whitespace line.
 Options after that will be ignored by Slurm (and the shell).

 +------+-------------------------------------------------------------------------------------------------+
 | Line | Description                                                                                     |